Pierre-vh/Fox/Moonshot/src/Moonshot/upcoming_refactor.md

 Some of the code deleted earlier will need to be replaced.
 This is the tasklist:

 * New options system.
 Will use an .def file -generated enum class to generate the options.
-Every option will be a int (because i don't need anything else!)
+At first, there will only be Flags (flag is set or not set, no value held).
+Currently I don't need specific options values to tweak the interpreter.
+(My main focus right now is not customizability, but finishing the interpreter and start getting nice results!)
 * New test system.
 Design goals : ease of use, more customizable (show condensed, show detailed, show ASTs, etc)
 * New ASTLiteral nodes to express different literal types : string, char, float, int, bool